After the Soviet Union crumbled in the early 1990s, something altogether eerie was discovered.

-In his book The Red Atlas: How the Soviet Union Secretly Mapped the World, John Davies pores over the maps, including those of London.
+In his book The Red Atlas: How the Soviet Union Secretly Mapped the World, John Davies pores over the maps, including those that were created of London.
 Here, we look at five extracts from a 'Soviet London' map printed in 1985.
 Altogether, it comprised four sheets at 1:25,000 scale, covering the area within the M25.

 Central London